jadebustos/tekton-cd-demo/README.md

 $
 ```

-You need to note the Central admin password which is printed on stdout.
+You will need to note the Central admin password which is printed on stdout.

 You will have to wait a bit until all the pods are deployed and started.
 When finished: